 CASA of NH (Court Appointed Special Advocates) sells beautiful cards designed by local artists, students and photographers that come blank or personalized.
 Proceeds help abused and neglected children in NH.
 See all the choices at casanh.org/cards.

-Real Life Stationary Stores
+Real Life Stationery Stores

 Support your local stationer!
 These wonderful, colorful shops are filled with great products, including unique holiday greeting and thank you cards.

 The owners of Gus & Ruby Letterpress have an honest-to-goodness letterpress from the late 1800s on which they craft outrageously beautiful one-of-a-kind paper creations.
-Their lovely, welcoming store also offers a large range of paper products, stationary, holiday cards and more.
+Their lovely, welcoming store also offers a large range of paper products, stationery, holiday cards and more.
 They're located at 29 Congress St. in Portsmouth.

 The Cranberry Bog is another Seacoast shop that will delight paper lovers.
-They also specialize in custom invitations and stationary, but also offer a number of other products on their shelves that range from home goods to cards.
+They also specialize in custom invitations and stationery, but also offer a number of other products on their shelves that range from home goods to cards.
 The store is located at 27 Lafayette Rd., North Hampton.

 Steele's Stationers opened way, way back in 1871, making it the oldest business in the Monadnock area.
 It's located in the historic Anderson building, which still has the original tin ceiling and wood floors.
-It seems a fitting place to shop for fine stationary and greeting cards.
+It seems a fitting place to shop for fine stationery and greeting cards.
 Steele's is located at 40 Main St., Peterborough.

 It's back to the Seacoast to visit the Paper Patch.
 The first store was established in 1974 in Portland, Maine's Old Port district, and the Portsmouth location opened a few years later in 1981.
-They offer local items, gifts, journals, books and of course lovely stationary and cards.
+They offer local items, gifts, journals, books and of course lovely stationery and cards.
 The Paper Patch is located at 36 Market St., Portsmouth.